Negotiate Like A Boss

 Consider the following:

 - Clear – During a negotiation, you must be clear.
 This means using your clear communication skills.
 You don’t want anyone in the room to be confused about what you are asking for.
 Try to avoid using filler words, or going on long tangents.
 Practicing your statements is an excellent way to ensure they are clear.
 For example, you can record yourself speaking.
 Listen for unnecessary words.
 Make sure what you are saying is logical.
 The more precise you are, the more confident you will come across.
-In our e-course, The Art Of Communication, you will learn how to communicate your ideas clearly.

 - Honest – During a negotiation, you may want to hide what you really want, but this doesn’t always help you get what you need.
 For example, let’s say you are a team leader, and you need to add four direct reports to make sure all of the work is done in your department.
 It is critical for you to be honest with your superior.
 Or, if the workload you’ve been given simply isn’t sustainable, you have to tell the truth.
 Otherwise, your superior may not understand why you are asking for help.